 Loading...

-Humanitarian assistance is an essential part of U.S. foreign policy and has proven to be a key factor in reducing global poverty.
+Humanitarian aid is an essential part of U.S. foreign policy and has proven to be a key factor in reducing global poverty.
 By investing in critical programs that provide food, health care, education, economic development, and disaster relief, the U.S. saves lives, supports marginalized communities, and promotes global stability.

-Add your voice to urge the administration and Congress to protect and invest in U.S. foreign aid >>
+Add your voice to urge the administration and Congress to reinvest in U.S. humanitarian aid >>

 Message to Secretary of State Marco Rubio and Congress: